DOTA 2 Patch Notes:-

 UI

-- The backpack now displays 64 items, up from 25.
+- Added support for tournament spectating passes.- The backpack now displays 64 items, up from 25.

 - Select All Other Units feature no longer selects any unit that is lacking attack capability (like Beastmaster's Hawk).